Spanish Hot Chocolate, or simply “chocolate caliente” in Spanish, is one of my favorite hot drinks.

-- Pour some of the hot milk in a cup and mix with the cornstarch until the lumps dissolve.
-Add the mixture back to the saucepan.
+- When hot, pour some of the hot milk in a cup and mix with the cornstarch until the lumps dissolve.
+Add the mixture back into the saucepan.

 - Add the dark chocolate and stir until the chocolate is melted.

 - Keep stirring until you get the thickness desired.
-If you see it is not thick enough, add 1/2 teaSpoon more cornstarch the same way you did previously.
+If you see it is not thick enough, add 1/2 teaSpoon more cornstarch the same way you did previously in step #3.

-- Serve in a large mug and add a spoonful of whipped cream, sprinkle some coconut flakes and drizzle more Pumpkin Spice Syrup.
+- Serve in a large mug and add a spoonful of whipped cream, sprinkle on some coconut flakes and drizzle on some Cinnamon Maple Syrup.

 - I use more sugar than the recipe because I use raw cacao table.
 If you use dark chocolate, add the sugar in small portions until you reach the sweetness that you like.